KxSystems/docs/docs/wp/disaster-floods/index.md

 ...
 ```

 _Time to Peak Model_

-The FLASH dataset was then used for the time to peak model, this highlights how long it will take a stream gauge location to reach its peak height after the rain event.
+The FLASH dataset was then used for the time to peak model, which highlights how long it will take a stream gauge location to reach its peak height after the rain event.

-Only dates and site numbers within the 6 states mentioned earlier and within the given 10 year period were included.
+Only dates and site numbers within the 6 states mentioned and the given 10 year period were included.
 The target data was calculated by subtracting the start-time (denoted by the start of a major rainfall event at the location) from the time that the peak height was found to occur.

 This was then converted into a binary classification problem by setting a threshold for a 'flash flood' at 3.5 hours after the major rainfall event.
 Any time above this was set to `0b` and less than this time was `1b`.
 This threshold was chosen after discussions with hydrologists, who found this to be a reasonable split in the dataset.